Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Boundary Exact Sequences, Rigidity Islands, Classification, and Obstruction

 making the diagram of boundary exact sequences commute.
 The identity morphism on a phase induces the identity on its boundary quotient, and composition of phase morphisms induces composition on the corresponding boundary quotient maps.
 Thus $\mathcal P \mapsto \mathcal B(\mathcal P)$ extends to a functor.

 Since boundary quotients encode obstruction data, this shows that boundary obstructions are carried functorially along phase morphisms. \end{proof}

-\begin{remark} All obstruction behaviour is detected purely by the boundary quotient.
+\begin{remark} Obstruction behaviour within the boundary calculus is detected purely by the boundary quotient.
 No external obstruction theory is needed: the failure of the axioms is encoded directly in the structure of the boundary itself. \end{remark}

-\begin{corollary} The type of boundary failure determines exactly which part of the phase breaks and which part survives as the rigidity island. \end{corollary}
+\begin{corollary} The type of boundary failure determines which part of the phase fails and which part persists as the rigidity island within the boundary calculus. \end{corollary}

 \begin{proof} Let $\partial \mathcal P = \bigsqcup_i \partial_i \mathcal P$ be the canonical stratification of the boundary.
 By construction, each stratum $\partial_i \mathcal P$ corresponds to the earliest failure of a specific axiom of Algebraic Phase Theory.